nick-enoent/dsosds/README.md

 Overview
 ========

 This is a django project that provides DSos support for Grafana.
-It relies on sosdb-ui DSos, and apache.
+It relies on sosdb-ui, DSos, and apache.

 Installation